spring-epfl/private-collection-matching/README.md

  2. To reproduce our **evaluation of related work** that was included in the paper.
 We compared the implementation based on our framework with two other approaches (1) based on a generic SMC compiler (EMP) and (2) an extensible Circuit PSI protocol.
 We implemented appropriate circuits using the SMC compiler.
 The `relatedwork/` directory contains the benchmarking infrastructure that we used to run these works and to evaluate their results.

  3. To **store our measurements** (both of our own implementations as well as those of related work).
 Raw measurement data can be found in `data/raw`.
 This directory contains both evaluations using our framework, as well as the related works.
 The `data/agg` directory contains the same data in post-processed form to simplify plotting.
+You can read the README in the `bench` directory for more information on how ot load and use this data.

  4. To enable **reproducing the graphs** in the paper.
 The scripts in `bench/` capture the full pipeline from benchmarking, processing raw measurements, and finally preparing the graphs in the paper.